fluxapps/ILIAS-Pegasus/branding/README.md

 this will prepare the app, where the hook-script './branding/set_brand.js' will set the customization and generate a log-file at './branding/set_brand.log'

+in order for the script to work properly

+* __either__ the directories 'resources' and 'src/assets' must be empty and the file 'src/theme/variables.scss' has the same content as 'src/theme/variables.scss.template'

+* __or__ a command as above has been run successfully before

 # structure for each brand

 the following structure of directories and files must be provided for each brand